marshaljustin/SpamDefender/README.md

-# Phishing & Spam Email Detection with BERT & Scikit-learn
+# Spam Email Detection with BERT & Scikit-learn

 A complete **email classification system** combining **BERT embeddings** and **Scikit-learn classifiers**, trained on multiple datasets and deployable via **FastAPI**.